Frances Taylor Davis: Early life

-Taylor was born on September 28, 1929 in Chicago, Illinois.
-Taylor grew up in the Rosenwald Courts in Chicago.
+Taylor was born on September 28, 1929, in Chicago, Illinois and grew up in the Rosenwald Courts in Chicago.
 Her father worked at the post office.
-She began dancing classical ballet at the age of 8, and by the age of 16 she was performing Swan Lake.
-Her instructor encouraged her to audition for the Edna McRae School of the Dance where she became the only African American student.
-While attending the school, Taylor met dancer and choreographer Katherine Dunham who offered her a scholarship to study dance at the Katherine Dunham Company.
-Taylor finished high school then briefly attended college, but decided to pursue a dancing career instead.
+She began dancing classical ballet at age 8, and by age 16 was performing Swan Lake.
+Her instructor encouraged her to audition for the Edna McRae School of the Dance, where she became the only African American student.
+While attending the school, Taylor met dancer and choreographer Katherine Dunham who offered her a scholarship to study dance with the Katherine Dunham Company.
+Taylor finished high school, then briefly attended college but decided to pursue a dancing career instead.

 Career

 Taylor joined the Katherine Dunham Company, where she was taught by Walter Nicks.
 She trained and toured extensively with the dance company in Europe and South America.

-In 1948, Taylor was recruited for a special presentation to perform with the Paris Opera Ballet, becoming the first African American to be invited to perform with the ballet company.
-Taylor received rave reviews from the press for her performances in Paris.
-She was compared to French ballet dancer Leslie Caron.
+In December 1951, Taylor was recruited for a special presentation with the Paris Opera Ballet, becoming the first African-American to perform with the ballet company.
+She received rave reviews from the press for her performances in Paris and was compared to French ballet dancer Leslie Caron.
 She performed with Benny Goodman at the London Palladium.
 While in London, Taylor rehearsed with Sadler's Wells Ballet.

-In 1953, Taylor was asked by Sammy Davis Jr. to appear as his girlfriend in his ill-fated ABC television show, Three for the Road — with the Will Mastin Trio.
-They had met at Ciro's nightclub where she was performing with the Katherine Dunham dance troupe.
-The show was about struggling musicians, not the usual stereotypical portrayals of African Americans during that time.
-The cast included actresses Ruth Attaway and Jane White, and Frederick O'Neal who founded the American Negro Theater.
-They filmed a pilot in the fall of 1953, but the network couldn't get a sponsor, so the show was postponed and eventually dropped.
+In 1953, Taylor was asked by Sammy Davis Jr. to appear as his girlfriend in the ill-fated ABC TV show Three for the Road – with the Will Mastin Trio.
+She and Davis had met at Ciro's nightclub where she was performing with the Dunham troupe.
+Three for the Road was about struggling musicians, and avoided the stereotypical portrayals of African-Americans common during that era.
+The cast included actresses Ruth Attaway and Jane White, as well as Frederick O'Neal who founded the American Negro Theater.
+A pilot was filmed in the fall of 1953, but the show was postponed and eventually dropped when ABC was unable to get a sponsor.